rubyfu/RubyFu/module_0x3__network_kungfu/ssh.md

 # SSH
 Here we'll show some SSH using ruby.
-However, we'll need to install net-ssh gem for that
+However, we'll need to install net-ssh gem for that.

 - To install net-ssh
 ```